 Directors of religious education generally work for a specific church or program.
 They are responsible for designing the educational programs in religious institutions and ensuring that courses cover Christian teachings.
 Additional job duties may include hiring and training teachers and performing admissions duties.
 A director of religious education often reports to the officials of the church, usually working under the minister or ministerial team.

 Seminary professors, like many other professors, generally hold a graduate degree, preferably at the doctorate level.
 According to O*Net Online, 10% of directors of religious education had a master's degree (www.onetonline.org).
 Prospective Christian school teachers will need to have at least a bachelor's degree and major in the subject area they wish to teach.

 Salary and Employment Outlook

 The employment outlook and salary stats for elementary, middle and secondary school teachers vary, according to the BLS.
-From 2014 to 2024, the expected employment increase for elementary, middle and high school teachers was 6%.
-In May 2015, the BLS also reported that all elementary school teachers earned a median salary of $54,890, while middle school teachers earned a median of $55,860 and secondary school teachers earned a median of $57,200 per year.
+From 2018 to 2028, the expected employment increase for kindergarten and elementary teachers was 3%.
+In May 2018, the BLS also reported that all elementary school teachers earned a median salary of $58,230, while middle school teachers earned a median of $58,600 and secondary school teachers earned a median of $60,320 per year.